cognitedata/cognite-sdk-js/README.md

 ## Samples

-Samples are in the [samples/](./samples) directory.
+There are small bare-bones javascript (and typescript) projects in the `samples/` directory.
+They show how to include the cognite SDK in various project setups.
 The samples' [README.md](./samples/README.md) has instructions for running the samples.

 ## License